JocysCom/UMQF/MORA/UMQF.md

 ### 3  Horse - potential neglect & separation

+Context: The horse was removed from its familiar environment and care, facing risks of neglect, injury, or slaughter.

 - ΔOS = −0.07 (risk of poorer care, injury, slaughter)
 - VSA (domestic horse, Basic range)
   - Recognition 0.05 (Basic)